SIMATICmeetsLinux/IOT2050SM-Energy-Data-Management/docs/README_ScadaData.md

 |WinCC OA - Para Standard|6AV6355-1AA50-0CH0|
 |WinCC OA - Std.
 Protocol (Connectivity)|6AV6355-1AA50-0DN0|

-This example will not describe all steps that are neccessary to install Winn CC OA and to create the project. **It is only intended to show by way of example how to proceed further with the data obtained and processed**.
+This example will not describe all steps that are neccessary to install WinCC OA and to create the project. **It is only intended to show by way of example how to proceed further with the data obtained and processed**.

 **The used project is stored here: [UCC_PT_EnergyData.zip](../src/UCC_PT_EnergyData.zip).**

 > To carry out the installation of WinCC OA, please follow the steps in the WinCC OA documentation.
 You can find the [documentation here](https://www.winccoa.com/documentation/WinCCOA/latest/en_US/Installation/INSTPVSS.html).
-The **Runtime Server installation option is sufficient** for this application
+The **Runtime Server installation option is sufficient** for this application.

 ## **Eclipse Mosquitto MQTT Broker**

 In this application example we use an Eclipse Mosquitto MQTT Broker.
 Eclipse Mosquitto is an open-source message broker (licensed under EPL/EDL) that supports MQTT protocol versions 5.0, 3.1.1, and 3.1.
 More information and a way to download the software can be found here: [https://mosquitto.org/download/](https://mosquitto.org/download/)

-After installing the software package, the configuration file C:\Program Files\mosquitto.conf must be adapted.
+After installing the software package, the configuration file ``mosquitto.conf`` must be adapted.
 For simple communication without certificates and passwords in the network, add the following lines at the end of the file:

 ```bash
 require_certificate false